apache/fury-site/docs/guide/swift/xlang-serialization.md

 - Keep compatible mode enabled when independently evolving schemas.
 Swift enables it by default.
 - Register all user-defined concrete targets used by dynamic fields and application protocol values
-- Use an external structural serializer, a separate manual serializer, or one intentional retroactive self-target conformance for a type owned by another module
+- Use an external structural serializer, a separate custom serializer, or one intentional retroactive self-target conformance for a type owned by another module